 - Communication impairments related to cognition

-To pass the exam, you need to score 162 on a scale of 100-200.
+You can study for the exam using the Praxis Preparation Materials.
+To pass, you need to score at least 162 on a scale of 100-200.

 Certification of Clinical Competency in Speech-Language Pathology through the American Speech-Language-Hearing Association